 Service Fees and Procedures for Use

-The imaging center operates as a fee-for-service recovery center under the auspices of both the Office of the Vice Chancellor of Research and Dr. Lawrence Pfeffer, Muirhead Professor of Pathology and Director of Research for the Center for Cancer Research.
+The imaging center operates as a fee-for-service recovery center under the auspices of the Center for Cancer Research and Dr. Lawrence Pfeffer.

 Investigators who are interested in using the Gerwin Small Animal Imaging Center at the CRB must: 1) meet requirements for housing animals in the CRB facility, which is a closed barrier facility, 2) receive approval from the UTHSC IACUC to include animal imaging procedures in their relevant animal protocols and 3) receive training in use of the anesthesia module by Department of Comparative Medicine staff.
 Please note that no infectious agents are permitted in the CRB facility.

 Ms. Parke is responsible for maintaining the instrument, managing the anesthesia system and consulting with users about experimental design.